 Who has to pay the AMT?

-Anyone who meets the minimum income levels in the above chart may be subject to the AMT.
+Anyone who exceeds the income levels in the above chart may be subject to the AMT.
 However, reaching those levels does not automatically trigger the AMT.
-You can complete IRS Form 6251 by hand, use tax software programs or hire a professional tax preparer to determine if you owe the AMT and, if so, the amount you owe.
+You can complete IRS Form 6251 by hand, use tax software programs or hire a professional tax preparer to determine if you owe the AMT and, if so, calculate the amount you owe.

 The IRS has set income levels to determine which rate you’re charged for your AMT.
-If your income is below the stated level, you’re taxed at the 26 percent rate.
-If your income is over the stated level, you’re taxed at a rate of 28 percent.
+If your income is below the stated level in the chart below, you’re taxed at 26 percent.
+If your income is over the stated level, you’re taxed at a rate of 28 percent on the excess income.